flaviomicheletti/rollupjs-first-bundle/readme.md

     rollup src/main.js -f cjs

-> "The -f option (short for --format) specifies what kind of bundle we're creating.
+> The -f option (short for --format) specifies what kind of bundle we're creating.
-> In this case, CommonJS (which will run in Node.js)."
+> In this case, CommonJS (which will run in Node.js).

 Nenhum arquivo foi criado/gerado.

-> "Because we didn't specify an output file, it will be printed straight to stdout:"
+> Because we didn't specify an output file, it will be printed straight to stdout:

     src/main.js → stdout...
     'use strict';